Code-Institute-Submissions/City-guide---Tallinn/README.md

  ## Testing :

  A lot of time and effort went into testing the functionalities of the site.
- Code has been checked on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/ to make sure no errors in the code that would prevent functions.
-Tested all pages on https://www.toptal.com/designers/colorfilter/ to ensure that pages work for colorblind people.
-Deployed site was tested by using using the page on Firefox, Google Chrome, Explored and Microsoft Edge.
+ Code has been checked on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/ to make sure no errors in HTML and CSS part of the code that would prevent functions.
+Tested page on https://www.toptal.com/designers/colorfilter/ to ensure that pages work for colorblind people.
+Deployed site was tested by using using the page on Firefox, Google Chrome, Explorer and Microsoft Edge.
 In addition to that page was tested by using it on different devices such as Samsung Galaxy S10, Iphone XR , Samsung Galaxy A5.
  I used Google development tools extensively through out the entire coding process to ensure that the site would look good and work as planned on different screen sizes.
-When errors found in the dev tools fixes were done according to solution that was received from the developer tools.
+When errors found in the dev tools fixes were done accordingly.

  Map : maps was tested continuously through the process by submitting different values to the search bar and ensuring that location bias worked as planned.

  Travel search : also tested many times and ensured that users are not allowed to leave origin / destination field when they would submit the request.
-Also as per industry standard passenger count was limited to 9 people and user is not able to add any more passenger to their request.
+Also as per travel industry standard passenger count was limited to 9 people and user is not able to add any more passenger to their request.

- All links have been tested and work as they are designed without any issues.

  ### Some of the manual tests performed: